palash2404/Palash/README.md

 ### 🎯 Current Focus
-- Working on a new Software to make lives of Students and Corporate worker easier.(Soon to be declared)
+- Working on a new Software Service to make lives of Students and Corporate worker easier.(Soon to be announced)

 ### 🏫 Education
 - BSc in Computer Science, University of Saarland